-Frequent callers are defined as people who call WAST as people who dial an emergency service more than five times in a month or 12 times in three month.
+Frequent callers are defined as people who dial an emergency service more than five times in a month or 12 times in three month.

-263 frequent callers generated 2,502 incidents over the reporting period, this equated to 6.7% of the total WAST incidents (37,413) (AQI5).
+291 frequent callers generated 2,613 incidents over the reporting period, this equated to 6.6% of the total WAST incidents (39,321) (AQI5).